-Ketoconazole (Nizoral A-D) available as a 1% over-the-counter shampoo and a 2% prescription-strength shampoo
+Ketoconazole (Nizoral A-D) available as a 1% over-the-counter shampoo or a 2% prescription-strength one

-You may need to try two or three different products until your dandruff clears up.
-If it doesn't go away after a few weeks of using a dandruff shampoo, see a doctor, as you may need a prescription shampoo.
+You may need to try two or three products to clear up your dandruff.
+If it doesn't go away after a few weeks of using a special shampoo, see a doctor.
+You may need a prescription-strength shampoo.

-Dandruff is a mild form of seborrheic dermatitis, but in addition to scaly skin flakes, a person with more severe forms of seborrheic dermatitis of the scalp will have reddening of the skin.
-Excessive sebum from the oil glands of the skin (particularly the scalp and face) is a key feature, giving the skin a greasy look and feel.
-According to the American Academy of Dermatology, it is common in people with oily skin or hair, acne, or psoriasis.
+Dandruff is a mild form of seborrheic dermatitis.
+In more severe cases, you’ll see a reddening of the scalp and a lot of oil.
+The result is a greasy look and feel.
+According to the American Academy of Dermatology, it’s common in those with oily skin or hair, acne, or psoriasis.

-Cradle cap is a form of seborrheic dermatitis that affects infants, typically in the first six months of life.
-It causes greasy, yellowish scales or crusts to form on the scalp.
-Although it may look alarming to parents, cradle cap is not a sign of a more serious infection, and it will usually clear up by the baby's first birthday.
+This form of seborrheic dermatitis affects infants, typically in the first 6 months.
+It causes greasy, yellowish scales or crusts on the scalp.
+Although it may frighten parents, cradle cap is not a sign of a more serious infection, and it will usually clear up by the baby's first birthday.

-To treat cradle cap, try rubbing your baby's scalp softly with baby oil or mineral oil to loosen the scales.
+For treatment, try rubbing your baby's scalp softly with baby or mineral oil to loosen the scales.
 After a few minutes, wash your baby's hair with a gentle baby shampoo.
 Then brush the scalp very gently with a soft brush to loosen the flakes.
-If a regular shampoo isn't working, ask your pediatrician about trying a medicated shampoo.
+If a regular shampoo isn't working, ask your pediatrician about a medicated one.